I’ve used WP Rocket for a looong time.

 3. File Optimization

-WP Rocket’s file optimization settings arguably have the biggest impact on speed and web vitals, but they can also be different for each website.
-For most sites, minify CSS/JS should be ON but combine CSS/JS should OFF.
-Remove unused CSS should ideally be done by Perfmatters (not WP Rocket).
-Defer/delay JavaScript should both be ON and can improve multiple PSI items.
+For most sites, minify CSS/JS should be ON, but combine CSS/JS should OFF.
+Defer/delay JavaScript should usually both be ON and can improve multiple PageSpeed recommendations.

-Minify CSS/JS Files: On – removes whitespace from code.
-When using APO, Cloudflare recommends using WP Rocket for minification then leaving minify settings OFF in Cloudflare.
+Minify CSS/JS Files: On – leave Off if you’re using Perfmatters to remove unused CSS.
+Minifying files removes whitespace from code and which reduces file sizes.
+When using Cloudflare’s APO, Cloudflare suggests using WP Rocket for minification and leaving Cloudflare minify settings OFF.

 Combine CSS/JS Files: Off – this setting doesn’t work when “delay JavaScript execution” is on.
 WP Johnny also explains why you shouldn’t combine especially on websites with large CSS/JS files (which you can check in your GTmetrix Waterfall chart).
 Combining CSS/JS files can also cause issues when using HTTP/2 and HTTP/3 servers.
 For all these reasons, leave this setting off.